Hormones

 In this scenario, your immune system ends up targeting the tissues of your thyroid gland, and this attack causes problems with your thyroid function and thyroid hormone levels.

-Standard conventional testing does NOT include routine testing for thyroid antibodies because it doesn’t change how conventional doctors treat the condition.
+Standard conventional testing does NOT include routine testing for thyroid antibodies because it doesn’t change how conventional doctors treat the condition!

 BUT, knowing if your thyroid dysfunction is autoimmune in nature actually makes a BIG difference because there is a LOT you can do to balance immune function and put autoimmunity into remission—and therefore stop the ongoing destruction of your thyroid gland!!